 Your puppy is on a strict feeding schedule.
 This is the feeding schedule as of 8 weeks of age.
 Ideally, food quantity should be based on the growth curve of your breed of dog.
 Overfeeding can cause excess weight gain, diarrhea, obesity in adulthood and joint and bone issues in the large breed puppy.
 Be sure to review the feeding guidelines recommended on the packaging of your puppy food formula and measure each serving accordingly.
 As your puppy gets older and bigger, you have to adjust the volume of food.
 NOTE: These feeding guidelines on the packages are suggestions!
 An 8 week old puppy from our kennel eats 3 times daily and has plenty of fresh water at all times.
 Having your puppy on a schedule will assist in house training too by making it more predictable when your puppy will need to eliminate.
 Just like children need structure, your puppy does too.
 Your puppy is currently on the following feeding schedule:

 Your puppy is growing rapidly at this time.
 By 8 weeks of age he should be eating approx. 2 1/4 cups per day ( 3/4 cups at each feeding) and so on.
 Your puppies digestive system is very sensitive.
 Overfeeding can cause diarrhea.
 Remember to adjust the amount you feed him as he grows!
-If you choose a different food, read the recommended amount to feed for the weight of your puppy on the back of the food bag (these are just guides, every dog / puppy has different energy needs).
 Be careful, your puppy can dehydrate very quickly if you overfeed him and he gets diarrhea.
 Feel free to adjust your feeding schedule to work within your schedule but he should eat 3 times a day until he is 15 months old.
 Just try to be consistent.
 Plan your feeding times with the time needed for play and elimination.
 By feeding your puppy 3 times a day he will have better nutritional absorption of the nutrients than if you are feeding only twice daily.
 If your puppy gets Pano (growing pains) you may have to feed 4 times a day (same amount of food just smaller meals spread out to 4 meals per day).
 This has been found to spread the energy he gets from his diet further throughout the day allowing for slower growth.
 Eating 4 times a day also provides 65% more nutrient absorption.
 Pano can cause significant growing pains when the bones grow too fast.
 It also puts stress on the bones.
 If your puppy gets growing pains, contact us immediately and refer to the Health pages on this site that explain Pano.